sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.rst

    To avoid manual duplication of your CSS styles (and thus adhering to the DRY principle), you can use a CSS compiler such as SASS, SCSS, or LESS.
-For example, if you use SCSS you can declare a mixin that includes all of your dark-theme styles.
+For example, if you use SCSS you can declare a mixin that includes all your dark-theme styles.
 Then, you can ``@include`` your mixin as the styles for both the media-query-based and class-based dark theme detection strategies.
    The example above would become: